Lake Macquarie (New South Wales): Geography and environment

-The lagoon is of irregular shape and the land separating it from the ocean is only a few kilometres wide along most of its length.
-While there are several small, sandy, low-level islets in the lagoon, some of which are grouped near the mouth, Pulbah Island, located south of Swansea is a large island offering views from rocky cliffs.
+The lake is of irregular shape and the land separating it from the ocean is only a few kilometres wide along most of its length.
+While there are several small, sandy, low-level islets in the lake, some of which are grouped near the mouth, Pulbah Island, located south of Swansea is a large island offering views from rocky cliffs.

 Lake Macquarie is connected to the sea by two channels, Swansea Channel and Lake Entrance.
 Swansea Channel is approximately 380 m wide and 2 km long.
 It joins Lake Entrance, which measures approximately 900 m wide by 2.2 km at the Swansea bridges.
 The bridges can lift to allow yachts and other larger pleasure craft into and out of the lagoon.

-There is no point on the coast from which the entire expanse of the lagoon and its 174 km foreshore may be seen.
+There is no point on the coast from which the entire expanse of the lake and its 174 km foreshore may be seen.
 However, a good view can be obtained from lookouts in the nearby Watagan Mountains.